bitstrike/weather-py/README.md

 # Weather Forecast and Current Conditions Fetcher

 This project is designed to retrieve comprehensive weather information using the National Weather Service API.
 It was created with 95.42% AI-generated code.
 My old mess of a shell script was finally broken by whatever changes were made recently to the NWS API.
 It had been miraculously running for about a decade so it was time for an upgrade.
 This upgrade fetches real-time weather data such as temperature, wind speed, humidity, and more based on specific airport codes.
-Due to the unavailability of current weather conditions directly from the National Weather Service API, data from nearby airports is used for current weather updates.
-There is a TODO item to include current weather hazards, a feature present in the previous script but not yet implemented here.
+Current weather alerts/warnings/hazards are also displayed for the location given.

 1. **Current Weather Conditions and Forecast Retrieval**: